deepset-ai/opea-haystack-demo/README.md

 # Demopalooza: Practical RAG with OPEA and Haystack

-This template [Streamlit](https://docs.streamlit.io/) app is set up for simple [Haystack](https://haystack.deepset.ai/) applications.
-The template is ready to do **Retrievel Augmented Generation** on example files.
+This [Streamlit](https://docs.streamlit.io/) app is set up for simple [Haystack](https://haystack.deepset.ai/) and [OPEA](https://opea.dev/) applications.
+The template is ready to perform **Retrieval Augmented Generation** with three different retrieval methods on example files.

 See the ['How to use this template'](#how-to-use-this-template) instructions below to create a simple UI for your own Haystack search pipelines.